Sarwarhridoy4/YT-Pro-Downloader/readme.md

-Perfect — I’ll extend the README with **screenshots & example flows** so it looks like a polished open-source project page.
-We’ll use **terminal captures** in code blocks and placeholder image links (you can replace them later with real screenshots).

 ---
 # 📥 YT Pro Downloader

 A **professional terminal application** for downloading videos and playlists from YouTube (and 1000+ other sites supported by [yt-dlp](https://github.com/yt-dlp/yt-dlp)), with **automatic audio merging, format selection, and built-in conversion** via [FFmpeg](https://ffmpeg.org/).
 ---

 ## 🚀 Features